 I believe most marketing in the future will be based on user-generated content and word of mouth, which will become the single most effective marketing channel as the market gets more saturated with brands.
 People will rely on other people’s opinions in order to make their purchasing decisions.

 Here’s what your product reviews would look like if you used Loox

 Over the past months, we have been focusing on creating powerful Integrations that extend Loox’s capabilities, optimize the way people use it, and find additional ways to leverage customer reviews.
 For example, we Integrated with Google Shopping to display reviews on product listings on Google, which has proven to improve conversions.
 We also integrate with Aftership, a package tracking solution, to enable merchants to send review requests according to the actual delivery date.

-How do you see the future of social media marketing five years from now?
+How do you envision social media marketing in five years?